rasen68/wouldnt_it_be_insane_if_i_put_my_notion_on_github/README.md

-# wouldnt it be insane if i put my notion on github
+wouldnt it be insane if i put my notion on github

+# "Adventure leads you into the world.
+Love brings you home." — Homeward Path SLD #1467

 ### stats:
 Rui, Chris, sometimes Rasen | 18 | ABC | he/him | 5'7" | 135 lbs | ENFP-A (<- i just took the test so i could put it heT)